mmarini/search_app/README.md

 ## How to run

+Pre-requisites:
+- Solution coded against ruby 2.6.3
-Pre-requisites: Please run a `bundle install` from the `search_app` directory to install any required libraries
+- Please run a `bundle install` from the `search_app` directory to install any required libraries

 From the bin directory, run `./search.rb`